andreilevin/HoopsHero/README.md

 ###   🏀   How do you calculate a player's "surplus value"?

-"Surplus value'" is a conservative estimate of the difference between a player's market value and his salary.
+"Surplus value" is a conservative estimate of the difference between a player's market value and his salary.
 I calculate it as follows:

 * If the player's salary falls within his market value bucket, we define his surplus value as zero
 * If the player's salary is higher/lower than his market value, his surplus value is the difference between his salary and the higher/lower end of his market value bucket.